JoshHaase0/SrsLanguageTool/README.md

 # SrsLanguageTool

-Simple tool I made to learn Bosnian using Spaced Repetition
+Simple tool I made to learn Bosnian using Spaced Repetition.
+Word selection is weighted based on how well you know a word

 pip install kivy
 ^ There is legacy code in the main.py file for a terminal based program that is stripped of many features if you do not want to install kivy